arnasta/automation-awx_plugins-itoa/docs/cencora.itoa.sccm_host_lookup.rst

 Synopsis
 --------
-- This lookup returns a datetime string after adding or subtracting timedelta.
+- This lookup returns host information from SCCM server